INSO-TUWien/Binocular/docs/CONTRIBUTING.md

 This is done by using refs:

 ```
+	<svg ref={(var) => (this.ref = var)}/>

 	d3.select(this.ref).doSomething();

-	<svg ref={(var) => (this.ref = var)}/>

 ```

 You can rename "var" and "ref" to anything you like, e.g. `(svg) => (this.myRef = svg)`.

 CAUTION: You can only use d3 select calls once the React component is mounted in the DOM, a.k.a. actually rendered in the webpage.
-The react method componentDidMount() is called once the component is mounted into the DOM.
+The react method `componentDidMount()` is called once the component is mounted into the DOM. `componentDidUnmount()` has similar behavior when unmounted.
+I recommend keeping track of whether the component is mounted in the component state.
+I always call my d3 modifications in componentDidUpdate(), because it is called after the render() function and you want to append things to the element returned in render().
 CAUTION(2): The different versions of d3 have different API calls, some things might work in Version 3 that won't work in Version 4.
 As of September 2019, v4.4 is used.
 I have pasted a link to the documentation of that version below.
 When you google stuff, always include v4 in the query. https://devdocs.io/d3~4/